svilkata/computer_store/README.md

 * Initialization of the initial data - via InitialazbleService interfaces according to the  Open-Close SOLID principle - at init/AppInit.java class in @PostConstruct annotated method.
 * Initialization from data.sql - see the end of this Readme file

 ### Test credentials for the different users
 * **!!!!!
 Please, do not delete the already defaultly created items/do not upload new photo for the already defaultly created items !!!!!!**
 * **!!!!!
-You can create your own new Computer / Monitor that can edit and delete !!!!!!**
+You can create your own new Computer or Monitor that can edit and delete and upload photos to - when you log with user with role EMPLOYEE_PURCHASES - quickest way is to use username: purchase!!!!!!**
 * Link to the website **https://computerstoreproject.herokuapp.com/**
 * username: admin  password: 11111 - please do not delete the default items/please do not upload new photo for the default items
 * username: customer  password: 11111
-* username: sales  password: 11111 - please do not delete the default items/please do not upload new photo for the default items
+* username: sales  password: 11111
-* username: purchase  password: 11111
+* username: purchase  password: 11111 - please do not delete the default items/please do not upload new photo for the default items

 ### Customer functionality - **only for users who have a role CUSTOMER**
 * Every person who visits the website can register and login in the website